Kennedy’s Nursery PlantINg Guide

 Stake your tree: Staking is recommended for tall, top heavy trees or trees that are planted in windy locations, especially when planted in the fall when they have less time to “root in” before winter.
 Stakes should be removed after one growing season.
 See a Kennedy’s staff member for more details on tree staking.

 Watering: Deeply water all newly installed plants every other day for the first week.
 Water one to three times a week thereafter through their first summer and fall.
 Most plants prefer at least 1” of water per week, including natural rainfall.
 Frequency of watering depends on weather and soil conditions.
 Water as often as every other day in hot, dry, windy conditions.
 In cooler or rainy periods, watering may only be necessary once a week if at all.
 Check your soil for moisture before watering.
 It is possible to over water, so if the soil is damp, leave it alone and check it the next day.
 After the plants have established a strong root system and have gone through one full summer they depend less on you for water.
-However, even after the plants are established, try to never let them go more than a week without water.
+However, even after the plants are established, especially in the first 3 years, try to never let them go more than a week without water.

 Pruning: The general rule with flowering trees and shrubs is to prune (only when needed to control size or shape) within 2-3 weeks after the plant has flowered.
 This helps ensure you are not cutting off the next season’s flower buds.
 Summer and fall flowering plant can often be pruned in early spring, because they produce buds in mid to late spring.
 Most evergreens and non-flowering trees and shrubs can be pruned March through July.
 Try to avoid late summer/early fall pruning, as any new growth might not have time to “harden off” before the cold of winter.
 Pruning evergreens in late fall or winter can be okay; the plants are dormant, so new growth will not be an issue, but they are also less able to heal the wounds that pruning causes.